GO Transit: Rolling stock

 The coaches are primarily hauled by MPI MPXpress series locomotives.
 The current model, the 4000-horsepower MP40PH-3C, is more powerful than its predecessor, the EMD F59PH.
 It is capable of pulling or pushing trains of 12 coaches instead of 10.
 More than 60 of these locomotives have been ordered since their introduction in 2006, with a further 16 types of an even more powerful model, the 5400-horsepower MP54AC, which can pull a full 12 car train more efficiently.
 Opposite the locomotive, trains are bookended by cab cars, which are coaches with driver controls incorporated into them.
+The locomotives face east while the cab cars face west.
 GO Transit upgraded their entire cab car rail fleet with newly designed, more crashworthy cab cars in the summer of 2015, incorporating an improved visibility, safety features and comfort for train crews.

 Rolling stock is maintained at the Willowbrook Rail Maintenance Facility, located west of Mimico station in Toronto and at the newer Whitby Rail Maintenance Facility.
 The Willowbrook facility occupies the Willowbrook Yard, a historical freight yard established by Grand Trunk Railway in 1910.
 GO Transit acquired the yard from Canadian National sometime after its inception, and built and expanded the Willowbrook facility there to maintain the expanding fleet.
 GO Transit built a second maintenance facility covering 500,000 ft2 in Whitby to accommodate additional trains for its upcoming Regional Express Rail project, and was completed by the end of 2017.
 A limited number of old cab cars, which resembled standard coaches with the addition of a cab at the end, are still operating, with 15 old cab cars being rebuilt and reintroduced for expanded GO service.